 How does your product solve its problems?

 How does it make their life easier?

 What value does it provide?

-Your product description needs to answer these questions – in the simplest and clearest way possible.
+Your Amazon product description needs to answer these questions – in the simplest and clearest way possible.

 This process of connecting with your shoppers requires an understanding of where they’re coming from.
 You should know exactly what your shoppers’ pain points are and what they’re struggling with.
 If you don’t, you’re going to have a hard time persuading them to pull out their wallets.

-Here are four easy ways to write product descriptions that sell.
+4 ways to create Amazon product descriptions that sell

 To improve your product description’s readability, consider adding:

 - A clear, concise product title

 - Benefit-driven product features (bullet points)